The church has left the building.

 This saying in faith-based circles has increased in popularity during the coronavirus pandemic when social-distancing guidelines have recommended that churches throughout the world close their physical doors.
 The result in not gathering for usual worship services has, in some instances, caused anxiety among church leaders who fear declines in giving.

 The good news is that those fears, in the majority of churches, are unrealized.
 Despite the challenges associated with pandemic-era church, United Methodists continue to financially support their local congregations.
-In new research conducted by United Methodist Communications of 1,000 U.S. United Methodist churches, giving continues to strengthen.
-In the most current study from March, 20 percent of churches reported declines in giving.
-That number is significantly less than data from March, when 66 percent of churches reported declines.
+In new research conducted by United Methodist Communications of 1,000 U.S. United Methodist churches, the percentage of churches that say giving is down 20 percent or more went from 66 percent in March to only 12 percent in June.
+This data indicates that fewer churches are suffering from dramatically lower levels of giving.

 Although the news has improved, it's still important to remember that there are no offering plates making their way down the pews these days.
 United Methodists are encouraged to continue contributing to their local congregations in the same way they did pre-coronavirus.